mrkale/NodeMCU-Modules/nistclock/README.md

 ####Description
 Starts the internal clock controlled by the system timer with [timer](#timer) number.

+- If the timer with [timer](#timer) number is running already, it is stopped before setting it for the module purposes.
+The coordination of system timer is in responsibility of you.
 - The clock ticks in seconds and rereads the date and time from a NIST server after every [refresh](#refresh) number of seconds.
 - The clock runs the callback function every second if it is defined in the configuration parameter [tickcb](#tickcb).